Literary-Insights/blog/src/content/blog/Move Fast and Fix Things - Frances Frei.txt-1.md

 - Storytelling, authenticity, repetition and using data can help make the case for change and engage people in the process.

- Here is a summary of the key points from 0–21, 39 in the provided text:

-- It discusses listening systems and how important they are for understanding problems.
-Little's Law is introduced which relates to queues and waiting times.

-- It mentions some people like John Little, Jim Loehr, and Marguerite Zabar Mariscal who have expertise in areas like management, inclusion, and meeting effectiveness.

-- Management topics are covered like the "disengaged middle" and how important education is for managers.
-Inclusion and how managers can support it is discussed.

-- Meetings are a large part of the summary, talking about celebrating uniqueness in meetings, inclusion and speaking up, and how management can improve meetings.

-- Other topics briefly mentioned include meritocracy, Microsoft's performance reviews, mentors, and lounge-wear conversations.

-- The overall summary covers a wide range of topics around management, meetings, inclusion and diversity, and organizational systems, though it only provides brief high-level summaries and doesn't go into depth on any single topic.

-The authors thank several people who contributed to the book:

-- Dana Teppert, their senior researcher, for her talented work and for making the book better in countless ways.

-- Natasha Carr, their chief collaborator, for helping turn their ideas into realities.
-Without her, they would accomplish much less.

-- The team at Harvard Business Review Press for believing in the book from the start, especially their editor Melino who championed the ideas.

-- Early readers who provided feedback to improve the book, including several accomplished individuals.

-- Colleagues at Harvard Business School who have been part of their journey for decades both personally and professionally.

-- Their sons for cheering them on as they wrote the book.

-- Support staff who help them as parents and active professionals.

-- All the leaders they've learned from, some featured in the book and many not, for their courage, wisdom and lessons shared.

-They express deep gratitude to all these people for their contributions to making the book possible.